Uncovering neighborhood broadband and digital access needs

 TYTHE led three Neighborhood Needs Assessments, utilizing a range of research methodologies, from traditional methods such as demographic data analysis, surveys, interviews and observation to human-centered design methods such as community partner workshops, tabling activities, and collective mapping.
 The outreach and engagement strategies were designed to uncover neighborhood broadband needs, identify opportunities for new programming/services that support education, digital literacy, and inclusion, and select the neighborhood for the pilot.

 Comprehensive Insights Gathering

 Over the course of the research, TYTHE collected 620 surveys, held four workshops with 66 community members, interviewed 27 library staff and observed 155 patrons partaking in the library community.

 A Community-Centered Resource

 From this diverse community input, TYTHE produced three shareable neighborhood reports that outline the digital access and literacy of the neighborhood.
 The reports exist both as a resource for existing initiatives and a starting point for future public Wi-Fi projects and educational services.
 TYTHE led the graphic design and layout of the Neighborhood Needs Assessments, utilizing visual design and infographics to create an informative and accessible resource.

-Currently, TYTHE is in the next phase of the pilot, providing strategic support for the pilot location determination and implementation and the production of a Playbook to share strategies and document the research process.
+As part of the last phase of the project, TYTHE provided strategic support for the pilot location determination and implementation and the production of a Playbook to share strategies and document the research process.